El Camino Real (California): Spanish and Mexican era

+El Camino Real and Couts Path, drawn in 1850 by Cave J. Couts.

 In earlier Spanish colonial times, any road under the direct jurisdiction of the Spanish crown and its viceroys was considered to be a camino real.
 Examples of such roads ran between principal settlements throughout Spain and its colonies such as New Spain.
 Most caminos reales had names apart from the appended camino real.
 Missions were present in Las Californias for decades before the establishment of any missions in what is today the U.S. state of California, with various Spanish missions established in present-day Baja California, Mexico, starting in 1697 with the Misión de Nuestra Señora de Loreto Conchó in present-day Loreto.

 The Portolá expedition of 1769 included Franciscan missionaries, led by Junípero Serra.
 Starting from Loreto, Serra established the first of the 21 missions at San Diego.
 Serra stayed at San Diego and Juan Crespí continued the rest of the way with Gaspar de Portolá.
 Proceeding north, Portolá followed the coastline (today's California State Route 1), except where forced inland by coastal cliffs.

 Eventually, the expedition was prevented from going farther north by the entrance to San Francisco Bay, the Golden Gate.
 Crespí identified several future mission sites which were not developed until later.
 On the return trip to San Diego, Gaspar de Portolá found a shorter detour around one stretch of coastal cliffs via Conejo Valley.

 Portolá journeyed again from San Diego to Monterey in 1770, where Junipero Serra (who traveled by ship) founded the second mission (later moved a short distance south to Carmel).
 Carmel became Serra's Alta California mission headquarters.